Juan Genovés: The Seventies

-The Eighties & Nineties
+The Eighties and Nineties

 A sign of the continued dialogue between the work of Genovés and the historical events in the country is the Paisajes Urbanos [Urban Landscapes] series that he created in the Eighties.
 The failed coup d’état took place on 23rd February 1981, leaving behind a deep feeling of disquiet about the political and social fragility of the time.
 The works in this series are mostly empty of human life; they show deserted, nocturnal cities to convey the desolation and anguish felt across the country as a result of the new atmosphere.
 The painter furnishes these nearly empty streets and solitary buildings with a colour palate of greys, blues and ochres, giving greater dramatism to the fear that had returned to permeate everything.
 At this moment the human figures play a secondary role and the setting takes on more importance than in the rest of his oeuvre.

 The nineties see a period of synthesis in the work of Genovés, with the reappearance of crowds, this time made up of small figures always painted in blacks and greys which the light causes to reflect elongated shadows, creating the illusion of superimposition over wide empty white spaces.
 Crossing this space sparkles and coloured shapes appear that in relation to the crowds reflect on the trends of movement, freedom, the limits of space.
 Sometimes, the intense colour shapes might remind one of the shock wave of an explosion, repelling the figures; at other times, however, they are attractive points of light or lines indicating direction.